 Materials science is one of the most exciting career areas in science, particularly because it brings together expertise from many disciplines.
 Chemists, physicists, imaging specialists, biologists, biochemists and medical researchers are all involved in different types of materials science, going beyond merely analysing materials to creating new materials with new properties.

 Career opportunities in materials science can be found in industry, research organisations, universities, private companies and hospitals, with materials being investigated and designed for a huge array of applications – everything we touch is made from some sort of material, whether man-made or naturally occurring or a combination of the two.

 The best foundation for a career in materials science is through learning the basic sciences, which can be done through degrees like physics, engineering or chemistry.
 Once armed with a broad base of scientific knowledge, you can focus on more specific skills that are or will be in demand by the industry.
 And the future job outlook in this sector is bright, as the continued need for new materials and changes to existing materials is expected to keep the demand for trained materials scientists growing.

-The materials sector is a big money area with research attracting lots of funding and offering huge potential for commercialisation.
+The materials sector is a big money area with research attracting substantial funding and offering huge potential for commercialisation.
 Using nanotechnology techniques and quantum science, work on materials is at the forefront of cutting edge science.